 Like other cats, the Exotic should be provided with good quality food that fulfils its daily nutritional requirements throughout its lifetime.
 To prevent tummy issues, the Exotic kitten must be given the same food.
 Should there be changes in its diet, these must be done gradually.

 Adult Exotics are not fussy eaters.
 However, they need to be fed a couple of times during the day.
 As Exotics love to lounge around, their weight must be supervised as gaining too much weight can affect their overall health, even shortening its life span.

+Exotic Shorthair cats can live up to 15 years or longer.
+Exotics are relatively healthy but compared to other cat breeds; they are more at risk of developing polycystic kidney disease (PKD).
 Being a brachycephalous breed-its eyes and nose are close to each other-the Exotic Shorthair is likely to develop sinus problems.
 Its short jaw makes it also prone to teeth issues.
 It can develop eye conditions like entropion and cherry eye.
 It is also sensitive to heat and is predisposed to ringworm.
 Feline polycystic kidney disease (PKD) is a hereditary health issue to watch out for; it occurs in about 40-50% of Exotics.

 The Exotic must be secured indoors as it cannot fend for itself against other dangers outdoors, such as other cats and dogs.

 To get your own Exotic cat, you will need to spend anywhere from £300-600 for one pedigreed Exotic kitten.
 You also need to prepare to pay about £13 (basic) to £27 (lifetime) a month for insurance coverage.
 As for feeding the Exotic pet, you will need to set aside about £15-£20 each month for quality cat food.
 You will also need an annual budget of at least £600 per year for veterinary care, which includes vaccinations, boosters, and annual checks.